 In the rest of this section, we’ll take a more detailed look at what makes VPNhub good and bad for streaming Netflix.

-If you’re just trying to bypass geo-restrictions without paying, you may prefer to check out our recommended free VPNs for Netflix instead.
+If you’re just trying to bypass Netflix’s geo-restrictions without paying, head over to our recommended free VPNs for Netflix.